AdobeDocs/audience-manager.it-IT/help/using/features/data-explorer/data-explorer-trait-backfill.md

 Ecco come riempire le realizzazioni delle caratteristiche:

-1. Passate da [!UICONTROL Audience Data > Signals > Search] amd a un&#39;opzione di ricerca o utilizzate il [dashboard Segnali](../../features/data-explorer/data-explorer-signals-dashboard.md) per identificare i segnali da utilizzare nel nuovo tratto.
+1. Go to [!UICONTROL Audience Data > Signals > Search] amd run a Signals Search or use the [Signals Dashboard](../../features/data-explorer/data-explorer-signals-dashboard.md) to identify the signals to use in the new trait.
 1. Create una nuova caratteristica basata sui segnali desiderati.
-1. Utilizzate la **[!UICONTROL Backfill Options]** sezione nella **[!UICONTROL Trait Expression]** sezione per selezionare l&#39;intervallo di tempo per il quale desiderate riempire le caratteristiche delle caratteristiche.
+1. Use the **[!UICONTROL Backfill Options]** in the **[!UICONTROL Trait Expression]** section to select the time interval for which you want to backfill trait realizations.
 Intervalli di backfill predefiniti includono 1, 7, 14 e 30 giorni.
 Puoi anche scegliere un intervallo di date personalizzato fino a 30 giorni.
    ![](assets/signals-trait-backfill.png)
-1. (Facoltativo) Fai clic **[!UICONTROL Estimate Realizations]** nella **[!UICONTROL Estimated Trait Realizations]** sezione per visualizzare i valori stimati [!UICONTROL Unique Trait Realizations] e [!UICONTROL Total Trait Population] i valori per il tratto con riempimento negli ultimi 7 giorni.
+1. (Optional) Click **[!UICONTROL Estimate Realizations]** in the **[!UICONTROL Estimated Trait Realizations]** section to see the estimated [!UICONTROL Unique Trait Realizations] and [!UICONTROL Total Trait Population] values for the backfilled trait over the last 7 days.
    ![](assets/estimate-trait-realizations.png)
    >[!IMPORTANT]
    >